zincware/ZnFlow/README.md

 ### Connecting Functions

-With ZnFlow you can connect functions to each other by using the `nodify` decorator.
+With ZnFlow you can connect functions to each other by using the `@nodify` decorator.
 Inside the ``znflow.DiGraph`` the decorator will return a `FunctionFuture` object that can be used to connect the function to other nodes.
 The `FunctionFuture` object will also be used to retrieve the result of the function.
+Outside the ``znflow.DiGraph`` the function behaves as a normal function.
 ```python
 import znflow